Deterring hackers is almost impossible when the rewards are so great and the risks are so low. Can anything stop them?

 Over the last half-decade, the US and its allies have tried to deter state-backed hackers with everything from publicity to sanctions and indictments, and (maybe) even attempts to hack back against assailants.

-While governments have plenty of practice at responding to a traditional armed assault because they've been dealing with that pretty much since countries were invented, calibrating a response to a cyberattack remains tricky.
+While governments have plenty of practice at responding to a traditional armed assault because they've been dealing with those pretty much since countries were invented, calibrating a response to a cyberattack remains tricky.

 "Ultimately it's not about responding to a cyberattack with cyber means, it's about looking at the full toolkit you have as a state in terms of diplomatic, economic, military, and others, and determining the right set of incentives and penalties you're going to apply to a country that's behaving in a way that is unacceptable," says Dmitri Alperovitch, CTO at security company CrowdStrike.